 Te Pōkaitahi Reo Māori (Reo Rua) [Kaupae 2] | NZ Certificate in Te Reo Māori [Level 2] is designed to provide ākonga (students) with the language skills required to communicate, with little support, in familiar everyday contexts, and in Māori environments where you feel comfortable.

-Successful completion of this certificate allows students to enrol in Te Pōkaitahi Reo Māori (Reo Rua) (Kaupae 3) the following semester/year.
+Successful completion of this certificate allows you to enrol in Te Pōkaitahi Reo Māori (Reo Rua) [Kaupae 3] the following semester/year.

 - Beginners [Level 2] Te Reo Māori

 - Māori and marae activities (may include noho marae)

 - Class-based activities